Some councils allocate council and housing association homes using a direct offers system for people on the housing waiting list.

 - accessible if you have mobility problems

-Before it offers you a tenancy, the council will probably check that all the information you gave in your application is still correct.
+The council will check that the information you put in your application is still correct before it offers you a tenancy.

 Challenging an unsuitable offer

-You may be able to challenge the council's decision if you think the property you've been offered is unsuitable.
+You can challenge the council's decision if you think the property you've been offered is unsuitable.

 If you need to talk to someone, we’ll do our best to help